 Frequently asked questions about battery containers in agriculture

-This depends on the model, but typical agricultural variants store between 100 and 500 kWh.
+That depends on the model, but typical agricultural variants store between 100 and 500 kWh.

 Can I use a small container for one application?

-Are subsidies available?
+Are there subsidies available?

-Is a battery container mobile deployable?
+Is a battery container mobile?

-Absolutely, many models are movable with a forklift or tractor.
+Certainly, many models are movable with a forklift or tractor.

 How maintenance-sensitive is a battery container?